Probing Spin-2 Ultralight Dark Matter with Space-based Gravitational Wave Detectors in the mHz Regime: Constraints on spin-2 ULDM

 \subsection{Constraints on spin-2 ULDM}

 For spin-2 ultralight dark matter, there are two main parameters: the mass $m$ and the coupling constant $\alpha$.
 The mass corresponds to the frequency of the signal that appears in the detector response.
 The coupling constant describes the potential nontrivial interactions between spin-2 ULDM and matter as outlined in bimetric theory~\cite{Marzola:2017lbt}.
 Using the optimal sensitivity introduced in the previous section, we can place constraints on $\alpha$ for each mass of spin-2 ULDM.

-We assume the spin-2 ULDM is fully virialized, so the five polarization modes are equally distributed.
 As the observation time $T_{\rm obs}$ increases, the signal would accumulate as

 where $h_M$ is the amplitude of the signal $h_{ij}$ in \eqref{hM}.
-The additional factor $\sqrt{5}$ in the denominator accounts for summing over all polarization modes in the calculation of the response function.
 When the accumulated signal reaches the sensitivity of detectors $\sqrt{S_\eta}$, it can eventually be detected~\cite{Yu:2023iog}.

-Here we assume the observation time is shorter than the coherence time of spin-2 ULDM $T_{\rm coh}=2\pi/(\frac{1}{2}mv^2)\approx 8\times 10^7~{\rm s}\left(\frac{10^{-16}{\rm eV}}{m}\right)$, then the approximation that spin-2 ULDM can be treated as monochromatic plane waves still holds.
+Here we assume the observation time is shorter than the coherence time of spin-2 ULDM, then the approximation that spin-2 ULDM can be treated as monochromatic plane waves still holds.
 With this, we can get the constraint on $\alpha$ for different mass parameters:

 The final constraints are shown in Fig.~\ref{fig_constraint}.
 We find that the strongest constraint on $\alpha$ is about $10^{-10}$, achieved by Taiji at $m\approx10^{-17}{\rm eV}$, which is a very strong limit compared to current results from ground-based GWIs and PTAs.
 Additionally, LISA and Taiji exhibit better sensitivity at low frequencies in the search for spin-2 ULDM, while TianQin shows improved sensitivity at frequencies $f\gtrsim 0.04 ~\rm Hz$.
 It is worth noting that if spin-2 ULDM constitutes only a fraction of the total dark matter density, the constraint is actually on $\sqrt{\rho_{\rm 2}/\rho_{\rm DM}} \alpha$ instead of $\alpha$, where $\rho_{\rm 2}/\rho_{\rm DM}$ represents the fraction of spin-2 ULDM in the total dark matter.